Support third-party device compliance partners in Intune

 Enroll your devices to your device compliance partner.

 With these tasks complete, the device compliance partner sends device state details to Intune.
-Intune then adds this information to Azure AD.
-For example, devices with a state of non-compliant have that status added to their device record in Azure AD.
+Intune adds this information to Microsoft Entra ID.
+For example, devices with a state of non-compliant have that status added to their device record in Microsoft Entra ID.

-The compliance state is then evaluated by conditional access policies, the same as compliance state data for devices managed by Intune.
+The compliance state stored in Microsoft Entra ID is evaluated by conditional access policies, the same as compliance state data for devices managed by Intune.
 By default, Intune is a registered compliance partner for iOS and Android.
-When you add additional partners, you can set the priority order to ensure the correct partner manages device to fit your business needs.
+When you add more partners, you can set the priority order to ensure the correct partner manages device to fit your business needs.

 Supported device compliance partners